 An Autumn Walk Through Yamanaka – one of Tsukuba`s old neighborhoods (on the only day it hasn`t rained in the past two weeks!)

-By Avi Landau Autumn is my favorite time of year for wandering through Tsukuba`s rustic old hamlets, with their traditional homes, old shrines and temples, sacred stones, magnificent trees and plenty of fruits, vegetables and flowers in the gardens and fields (not to mention the raucus chattering of birds all the intoxicating smells that accompany such a stroll Things haven`t worked out well this year, though.
-October 2017 has been rainy almost every single day so far… and I`m going a little stir-crazy!
+Late Autumn is my favorite time of year for wandering through Tsukuba`s rustic old hamlets, with their traditional homes, old shrines and temples, sacred stones, magnificent trees and plenty of fruits, vegetables and flowers in the gardens and fields (not to mention the raucus chattering of birds all the intoxicating smells that accompany such a stroll Things haven`t worked out well this year, though.
+Late November 2019 has been rainy almost every single day so far… and I`m going a little stir-crazy!
 And things seem to be getting worse.

 Last Wednesday though, was a happy and well needed reprieve from the weather we`ve been having (which the Japanese TV weather-people have attributed to something they call the Autumn Rain Front -akizame zensen??!!)
 I took advantage of the break in precipitation to enjoy a stroll through Yamanaka, one of the old neighborhoods not far from where I live.
 I could feel all the tension slowly melt away in my muscles and joints as I made my way along its centuries old roads.

 I decided to post these pictures tonight so you`d be able to see what a Tsukuba autumn should be like!
 Lets hope it clears up soon and that the damage from the typhoon is minimal.
 Take care and be safe!

 For a beautiful description of life in an old Ibaraki village (with one chapter focusing on surviving a strong typhoon) read my translation of Junichi Saga`s Remembrance of Village Days Past (available on Kindle)